MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Literature Survey

-Several algorithms like SimCLR \cite{simclr}, MoCov1 \cite{moco}, MoCov2 \cite{mocov2}, BYOL \cite{byol}, SimSiam \cite{simsiam}, Barlow Twins \cite{barlow} have emerged over the course of the last few years.
-Some of these algorithms like SimCLR \cite{simclr}, MoCov1 \cite{moco}, MoCov2 \cite{mocov2}, SimSiam \cite{simsiam} are based on contrastive learning principle, while others like BYOL \cite{byol}, Barlow Twins \cite{barlow}, etc. use different loss functions to learn representations from the data.
-Self-supervised contrastive learning treats each data point as a separate class.
-Thus, a pair made of any two samples constitutes a negative pair.
-A positive pair of samples is obtained by pairing two augmented versions of a sample.
-Self-supervised contrastive learning is mainly based on optimizing the InfoNCE \cite{cpc} loss function.
+Self-supervised contrastive learning (SSCL) treats each data point as a separate class.
+Thus, a pair made of any two samples constitutes a negative pair, and a positive pair of samples is obtained by pairing two augmented versions of the same sample \cite{cpc, moco, simclr}.
+Recently, most of the SSCL-based techniques have been designed by optimizing the InfoNCE \cite{cpc} loss function.
 InfoNCE loss in contrastive learning is the same as the categorical cross-entropy loss, but the cosine similarity values between the samples in a pair are treated as logit values.
-Thus, InfoNCE loss can be considered the negative log of the probability of correctly predicting a positive pair.
-The main principle behind this learning strategy is to learn an approximate function which maps the feature vector of similar data points closer and dissimilar data points far away.
-The quality of representation learned by the self-supervised model can be observed from the model's performance on a linear classification task.
-But in algorithms like BYOL \cite{byol}, or Barlow Twins \cite{barlow}, the authors use only the positive pairs for self-supervised representation learning.
-BYOL \cite{byol} optimizes the mean squared error between the feature vectors of the two augmented versions of a sample constituting the positive pair to ensure invariance of representations.
-Barlow Twins \cite{barlow} minimizes the cross-correlation between any two feature dimensions under the assumptions that each feature dimension is normally distributed.
-However, the main challenges of these state-of-the-art algorithms are associated with the experimental configuration, which includes large batch sizes and memory queues, some specific momentum update routine to avoid collapse of representations.
+Thus, InfoNCE loss can be considered the negative logarithm of the probability of predicting a positive pair.
+The main principle behind this learning strategy is to learn an approximate function that maps the feature vector of similar data points closer and dissimilar data points far away.
+The quality of representation learned by the self-supervised model is generally evaluated from the model's performance on a $k$NN classification task using $k = 200$.
+Recently the researchers have proposed a framework in \cite{moco, mocov2}, that uses two networks (online and target) in the pre-training phase.
+The target network is momentum updated using the online network parameters to simulate a slow learning network.
+It also uses a memory bank to considerably increase the batch size, which proves useful in self-supervised contrastive learning by preventing representational collapse.
+SimCLR \cite{simclr} uses large batch sizes along with sample pairing to increase the number of negative pairs in a single batch without using any memory bank.
+Both MoCo and SimCLR frameworks use an encoder and a non-linear multi-layered perceptron (MLP) called a projector during the pre-training phase.
+DCL/DCLW \cite{dcl} is a recent improvement over contrastive learning frameworks.
+The authors showed that the performance of the SSL models can be improved by decoupling the positive and negative coupling introduced by the positive pair-related term in the denominator of the InfoNCE loss function.